 Event Information

-Discover the stories that shaped our nation!
-Join KBTC Public Television and Tacoma Public Library for a lively screening and discussion of The American Revolution, a PBS documentary by Ken Burns, Sarah Botstein, and David Schmidt.
-Stay after the film for a panel Q&A, share your reflections, and enjoy light refreshments.
-Free and open to the public!
+Join KBTC Public Television and Tacoma Public Library for a community screening of The American Revolution, the PBS documentary by Ken Burns, Sarah Botstein, and David Schmidt.
+Following the screening, stay for a thoughtful panel discussion and audience Q&A focused on the unheard and underrepresented voices of the Revolution, and how these perspectives continue to shape our understanding of history today.

 About the Documentary